Macronutrient Calculator

 How to use this tool

 This calculator transforms your estimated daily calories (your TDEE) into actionable daily targets for the three essential macronutrients: protein, fat, and carbohydrates.
-Depending on your chosen goals, your total recommended calorie intake may be different from your base TDEE.
+Depending on your chosen goals, your total recommended calorie intake may differ from your base TDEE.
 Simply enter the basics: age, sex, height, weight, and activity level.
-For enhanced personalisation, add your body fat percentage if available from testing.
-Select your primary goal (Maintain weight, Lose fat, Build muscle, or Improve body composition) and preferred dietary approach (Balanced, Low-carb, Ketogenic, Low-fat, or High-protein), and the tool will provide precise daily gram targets with clear explanations for each recommendation.
+For enhanced personalisation, add your body fat percentage or lean body mass if available from testing.
+Select your primary goal (General Health, Lose Fat, Build Muscle, ‘Lose Fat, Build Muscle’, or Athletic Performance) and preferred dietary approach (Balanced, Low-carb, or Ketogenic), and the tool will provide evidence-based macronutrient targets.
+These represent rough estimates to maintain over time, not strict recommendations.

 Disclaimer